Braxtontr1/web_project_3/README.md

 ## Overview

-A Responive website that gives the user an idea of what could await them on a cross country trip.
+A Responsive website that gives the user an idea of what could await them on a cross country trip.

 ## Purpose